 Emerging Cloud Technologies: How They Can Revolutionize the Way We Work

-Cloud computing, a phenomenon, that is absorbing itself in every profession, especially businesses and industries appear to be the houses of implementation for this technology.
-For us to say that this word has spread like a pandemic in days of COVID-19 will not be an exaggeration.
+Cloud computing, a phenomenon, that is absorbing itself in every profession, especially businesses and industries appears to be the house of implementation for this technology.
+For us to say that this word has spread like a pandemic in the days of COVID-19 will not be an exaggeration.

 Much to the liking of entrepreneurs, it promotes the overall business activity instead of working against it.